in-person Courses

 - Error Management Theory

-Empowered Care: Strategies for First Receivers in Treating Patients with Special Needs
+Empowered care: Strategies for first receivers in treating patients with special Needs

 This course teaches first receivers not only how to provide exceptional care to patients with special needs and those experiencing mental health struggles, but also the importance of self-care.
 By focusing on their own mental and physical well-being, they’re able to enhance their work performance and deliver even better care.
+(4 Hours)

 Topics covered in this session include: